tpascarella/sr50/docs/investing/gold.md

 - Divisibility is difficulty.
 - Heavy to transport.
-- Difficult and impractical to store at your home.
+- Impractical to store at your home.

 :::